hww/XiKeyboard/README.md

-# XiKeyboard Manager for Unity 3D
+# XiKeyboard manager and menu system for Unity 3D

 The asset for Unity 3D with keyboard manager similar to Emacs  created by [hww](https://github.com/hww)